 - fill and block up the small pits and grooves in the teeth to prevent decay

-- take only a few minutes to apply
+- take a few minutes to apply

 - do not cause pain

-- do not need any drilling
+- do not require you to have any injections or drilling

 - do not dissolve in saliva